sq

 assigns to a certificate.

-switch in combination with the command sq encrypt
+option in combination with sq encrypt

 $ sq --policy-as-of 20130201 encrypt --for=$FINGERPRINT_BOB --signer-email=alice@example.org msg.txt